 Banks, credit unions, and non-bank lenders that fund your loan may also be referred to as mortgage originators, although "mortgage lender" is the better term.
 At Freedom Mortgage, we have loan officers who are employees and can help you apply for a mortgage with us.
 We also work with mortgage brokers who might help you select us for your next mortgage.

 Mortgage origination fees can also be called "lender fees."
 These are fees that a lender might charge to review and underwrite your mortgage application.
 The cost of these fees varies from lender to lender.
 Mortgage origination fees are typically part of your closing costs.
 You may be able to include the cost of these fees in your loan amount, or you may be required to pay these fees in cash at closing.

 Mortgage brokers also typically charge fees or commissions for their work.
 Sometimes, you may pay these fees.
 Other times, the fee might be paid by the lender.

 What’s the difference between mortgage lending and mortgage servicing?

 Broadly speaking, mortgage lending covers the activities that loan officers, mortgage brokers, and mortgage lenders engage in from the time of application until the loan closes.
 Mortgage servicing covers the activities that mortgage servicers engage in after the loan closes.
 Servicers collect your monthly payments, manage your escrow account, send you monthly statements, answer your questions, and provide customer service.

 At Freedom Mortgage, we typically service the loans we originate.
-This means if you get a loan with Freedom Mortgage you will make your monthly payments to Freedom Mortgage.
+This means that if you get a loan with Freedom Mortgage, you will make your monthly payments to Freedom Mortgage.